An Overview of Child Care Costs and Government Funding

 Although it has priceless benefits for youngsters, early childhood education and care does come at a real cost for families.

-Here, we consider the fees associated with early childhood education services and kōhanga reo, and look at how the government helps families pay for early learning and child care.
+Here, we consider the fees associated with early childhood education (ECE) services and kōhanga reo, and look at how the government helps families pay for early learning and child care.

 How much does early childhood education and care cost?